marxin/texi2rst-generated/sphinx/install/building/building-a-native-compiler.rst

 bootstrap-time
-  Arranges for the run time of each program started by the GCC driver, built in any stage, to be logged to time.log, in the top level of the build tree.
+  Arranges for the run time of each program started by the GCC driver, built in any stage, to be logged to :samp:`time.log`, in the top level of the build tree.

 bootstrap-asan